engr101staff/engr101matlab/_sources/algorithms/main.rst

      - Oops!
 The best case scenario is the scenario where we need to look at as few rovers as possible to find the one we’re looking for.

-|

 .. mchoice:: ch21_01_ex_time_complexity_02

-   In the **worst case scenario** how many rovers will we have to look at before we find the rover we are looking for?
+   In the **worst case scenario**, how many rovers will we have to look at before we find the rover we are looking for?

    - 1 rover